ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_trackedchanges/README.md

 ### Disabling via the web interface under condition

-The disabling is blocked if tracked changes are detected in the latest draft revision of a content or in any other entities.
+The disabling action is blocked if tracked changes are detected in the latest draft revision of a content or in any other entities.

 It is so until all tracked changes are accepted or rejected in all entities.